asbjornenge/js-buildtool-comparison/README.md

 #### Summary

 Fez is a bit of an oddball.
 The syntax is actually quite interesting, and it's crazy fast!
-It **WIN**s our **buildpseed** challenge!
+It is the **WINNER** of our **buildpseed** challenge!
 It took us a while to get it working though.
 We were unable to find a suitable sass plugin, so we had to use less for fez.

 #### Timing